Santali language: Passive and Reflexive

-The intransitive applicative TAM set is also interpreted as expressing reflexivity and used to emphasize the action directed toward the subject themselves.
+The intransitive applicative TAM set is also interpreted as expressing reflexivity and used to emphasise the action directed toward the subject themselves.

+Noun incorporation

+Noun incorporation is not a feature of Santali.

-Nominal verbalisation
+Nominal "verbalisation"

 In daily speeches, nominal roots can be found functioning as verbs with appropriate inflection.
-The verbalization of nominals extends to interrogatives and indefinites.
+The verbalisation of nominals extends to interrogatives and indefinites.
 Adjectives that are derived from nominals can take inflection as well as person indexation, too.
+It is said that virtually every entity-denoting lexeme is capable of functioning the predicative role in Santali.